Table of Contents

 I would make it a point to take a few fun, non-ECE courses (freshman-level intro courses are just fine).

-I do not recommend undergrads (especially if intending to pursue a PhD) to hurry into or take a lot of graduate courses.
+I do not recommend undergrads (especially those who intend to pursue a PhD) to hurry into or to take a lot of graduate courses.
 You do want to take THE one in your specialization (18-740 in my example) before you apply for PhD.
 (Okay, maybe just one more, 18-643.)
-As IMB, I trust you are mature enough to pick what you need and what is good for you for whatever you have planned for your own career future.
+As an IMB, I trust you are mature enough to pick what you need and what is good for you for whatever you have planned for your own career future.

 Depth and Breadth